 - Conduct interviews and draft articles for student/alumni features for the News section on the ORE website

-- Attend Information Sessions to share current student perspectives (if ORE student)
+- Attend Information Sessions and Open Houses to share current student perspectives (if ORE student)

 - Conduct phone calls with prospective students who request the current perspective (if ORE student)

 - Assist in the creation and curation of original content for several ORE-branded communication channels, which include Canvas courses, newsletters, Slack, and LinkedIn, among others